 7) You'll Get Smarter

 It's almost like playing music is the true "Fountain of Youth".
 There was a time when people thought the Rolling Stones were too old to rock.
-That was probably 20 years ago!
+That was probably 25 years ago!
 Today, they're way past being too old, and into another realm: it's now just amazing to see that those guys, now over 70, can still rock out, and seem more active, vibrant and sharp than pensioners of the same age (or even younger!)
 And the Stones are not alone, of course: Paul McCartney, Iggy Pop, The Who, Roger Waters, Patti Smith, Bruce Springsteen are just some of the plethora of gracefully ageing musicians still rocking out, still with their sharp minds, still being creative.